How to Install Odoo on Ubuntu

 Step 1: Update Repository

-Open the terminal and update the apt repository:
+Open the terminal and update the apt repository to ensure you install the latest available program versions:

 sudo apt update